umgbhalla/dotfiles/README.md

 #### Core Setup <a name="core-setup"></a>
 - Install a system upgrade.
 It's good to do this on a clean install.
-Additionally, install `git` so you can install my dotfiles and other packages from source.
+Additionally, install `git` and other necessary core utilities so you can install my dotfiles and other packages from source.
   ```
   sudo pacman -Syu
   sudo pacman -S git
+  sudo pacman -S bc
   ```
 - Setup the default shell.
 I currenly use `mksh`. set it as the default shell for the main user.
   ```